bkawakami/KotlinHttpServlets/README.md

 # Build project

-In your root folder, run te command:
+In your root folder, run the command:

 ```bash
 ./gradlew war